 All vitamin A derivatives are unstable to some degree.
 They don’t like air, sunlight or heat, and degrade quickly when exposed to any of these.
-Retinol is the purest form of Vitamin A. Retinol was notoriously unstable in the past, however new manufacturing technologies have meant that it’s now more typically used in an encapsulated form, which enhances its stability and reduces its irritancy.
+Retinol is the purest form of Vitamin A. Retinol and Retinal were notoriously unstable in the past and difficult to formulate with.
+However new manufacturing technologies have meant that it’s now more typically used in an encapsulated form, which enhances their stability and reduces its irritancy.

 Choosing the right retinoid